George Anson's voyage around the world: The missing ships

 Severn and Pearl lost sight of the other ships during the night of 10 April 1741, although it is not clear if they also lost sight of each other until morning.
 There were accusations later that Captain Edward Legge on the Severn had made some arrangement with Captain George Murray on Pearl to break away from the group.
 Before the storm both captains reported severe problems with sickness with men dying every day and damage to ship, but Anson brushed them off, responding that their situation was no different from the others.

 The two ships headed north together, attempting to rejoin the squadron, but on the 13th they also sighted land which they believed to be hundreds of miles behind them.
 Luckily, they made landfall in daylight so they had better warning.
-As fog descended and not knowing what had become of the other ships, Severn and Pearl headed west to get some sea room, and the officers agreed that, unless the winds became favorable, they would return around the Horn to safety.
+As fog descended and not knowing what had become of the other ships, Severn and Pearl headed west to get some sea room, and the officers agreed that, unless the winds became favourable, they would return around the Horn to safety.
 Then on the 17th violent gales from the north-west pushed them back toward the land.
 Lookouts believed they saw land, so to save the ships and the crew, the order was given to turn the ships south and east and retreat around Cape Horn.
 In fact, mortality on the Pearl was not nearly as severe as that on Severn; by the time that ship reached Rio de Janeiro on 6 June 158 of the ship's crew had died and of the remainder, 114 were too sick to be of use, leaving just 30 men and boys to work the ship.
 This does not count the invalids and marines, nearly all of whom died.

 After a month in Rio, Murray wanted to make another attempt to reach the Pacific but Legge, the more senior officer overruled him, saying that both ships still had insufficient able-bodied men and in any case, even if Anson had survived the storms, he may well be headed home by now.
 The two ships left Rio in December 1741, headed for England via the West Indies.
 Although in London there were some gossip of desertion, the official report of the voyage in 1748 made no such suggestion but instead spoke of the 'great joy' aboard the Centurion after it reached Canton and learned that the two ships had survived.